An unwanted wife, a broken contract, and a secret baby.

-Little do either of them know the rocky path of their beginning will lead them to a love like no other if they can survive her stepfather’s murderous rage.
+Little do either of them know the rocky path of their beginning will lead them to a love like no other if they can survive her stepfather’s murderous intentions.

 Excitement bubbled in Elizabeth Sutherland Martinez as she slipped through the front door of her stepfather’s home.
 The mansion was not to her taste, ostentatious in the extreme with expensive marble, gaudy antiques, and flashy paintings.
 Nothing of her mother’s elegant touch remained after her death.

-Her sandaled feet slapped against the pure white marble tile of the foyer, a grand staircase split into two sections in a sweeping arc to the second floor of the house and a small balcony that overlooked the foyer and great room where Harold held lavish parties.
-Large dangling crystals set in the chandelier took up half the room, clinking when the air conditioning kicked on, breaking the oppressive silence of the house.
+Her sandaled feet slapped against the pure white marble tile of the foyer.
+The grand staircase split into two sections ran on either side of the entrance and swept to an arc that met on the second floor of the house.
+A small balcony overlooked the foyer and the great room where Harold held lavish parties.
+Large dangling crystals set in the chandelier took up half the room, clinking when the air conditioning kicked on, breaking the oppressive silence in the house.

-This wasn’t her home, had never been her home.
+This wasn’t her home, never had been.
 Harold and her mother had moved here after they’d married.
 Even though her mother had passed several years ago, Elizabeth still considered Harold Moore part of her family.
 The only family she had other than her husband, Rafael.
 Heading for the great room, she stopped when she heard nothing in that direction.

 With Esther, the housekeeper, gone for the evening, surprising Harold and Rafe would be a piece of cake.
 She froze as her name was ground out between clenched teeth.
 Loathing coated every syllable, confusing her because Rafe had never spoken in that tone before.
 Worried, she crept to the door on silent feet.

 “No!
 I agreed to a year, and I’ve given you a year and two months.”